stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 1. Whole genome (WGS) and/or Whole exome (WES) sequencing data were aligned to HG19 using [bwa backtrack][bwa] (`bwa aln` + `bwa sampe`) using default parameters.
 2. Post processing of aligned reads was performed using [Picard][picard] `CleanSam` and `MarkDuplicates`.
 3. Variants were called using the [Bambino][bambino-paper] variant caller (you can download Bambino [here][bambino-download]).
-4. If RNA-Sequencing was performed on a tumor sample, we assess the presence of any called variants in a StrongARM aligned RNA-Seq BAM file.
+4. If RNA-Sequencing was performed on a tumor sample, we assess the presence of any called variants in a [StrongARM][strong-arm] aligned RNA-Seq BAM file.
 5. In some Clinical Pilot cases, validation by custom capture was performed, in which case the read counts of that experiment are reported.
 6. Variants were post-processed using an in-house post-processing pipeline that cleans and annotates variants.
 This pipeline is not currently publicly available.
 7. Depending on cohort, either all variants were manually reviewed by analysts (PCGP cohort) or a subset comprising all coding variants were manually reviewed (Clinical Pilot, and G4K).
 This resulted in the assignment of a validation status for each variant [(see below)](#variant-validation-status).